-- -In order to compare 2018 data to the prior year please restate 2017 figures in your return. - -The number of dwellings that were re-tenanted on any date in 2018 (but excluding those that had been vacant due to an estate-wide refurbishment scheme). - -The number of weeks from the date of vacation to the date the dwelling is re-tenanted. - -Total expenditure on works necessary to enable re-letting of the dwellings using direct cost calculations (see explanatory notes).
+- The number of dwellings that were retenanted on any date in 2019 (but excluding those that had been vacant due to an estatewide refurbishment scheme). - > The number of weeks from the date of vacation to the date the dwelling is retenanted. - Total expenditure on works necessary to enable re-letting of the dwellings using direct cost calculations (see explanatory notes).

--Date of vacation is the date the keys are handed back.
+- > Date of vacation is the date the keys are handed back. - > Date of re-tenanting is the date the keys have been issued to the tenant.

-- -Date of re-tenanting is the date the keys have been issued to the tenant. - -Any dwelling not re-tenanted in 2018 will be included in the indicator for the year in which the retenanting occurs. - -Expenditure on re-letting includes direct labour, contracted works, plant & machinery and materials costs. - -The following costs are not included overheads, CMC, administration & technical salaries. - -The average re-letting cost is the expenditure necessary to enable re-letting of the dwelling, divided by the number of dwellings involved. - -Where a dwelling re-let in 2018 was vacated in a previous year, any expenditure for the re-letting in prior years is to be included.
-If expenditure incurred is not available, this should be stated and an explanation provided in a text note. - -Newly purchased dwellings for their first tenancy in the calculation of these averages should be excluded. - -Dwellings that have been vacant due to their inclusion in an estate-wide refurbishment project, with no cost impact on the tenant, are excluded from the indicator but individual units that were vacant due to standalone refurbishment work for whatever reason (including dereliction) are to be included.

-All dwellings re-let in 2018 are to be included in the indicator regardless of the duration of the vacancy period.

-Re-lets include dwellings allocated to households previously accommodated in another social housing dwelling.
+- Any dwelling not re-tenanted in 2019 will be included in the indicator for the year in which the re-tenanting occurs. - Expenditure on re-letting includes direct labour, contracted works, plant & machinery and materials costs. - The following costs are not included overheads, CMC, administration & technical salaries. - The average re-letting cost is the expenditure necessary to enable re-letting of the dwelling, divided by the number of dwellings involved. - Where a dwelling re-let in 2019 was vacated in a previous year, all re-letting expenditure since the previous date of vacation should be included, regardless of the year in which said expenditure was incurred.
+If expenditure incurred is not available, this should be stated and an explanation provided in a text note. - Newly purchased dwellings for their first tenancy in the calculation of these averages should be excluded. - Dwellings that have been vacant due to their inclusion in an estate-wide refurbishment project, with no cost impact on the tenant, are excluded from the indicator but individual units that were vacant due to standalone refurbishment work for whatever reason (including dereliction) are to be included. - All dwellings re-let in 2019 are to be included in the indicator regardless of the duration of the vacancy period. - Re-lets include dwellings allocated to households previously accommodated in another social housing dwelling.
 However, transfer of title or succession tenancies (e.g. where a tenant dies and the tenancy is transferred to a person who had been residing with the deceased tenant or any other instance where one of more of the previous occupants continue in occupation) are not to be included.

-H4: Housing Maintenance Direct Costs
+H4 - Housing Maintenance Direct Costs